We all share one planet.

 margherita.giustini (at) gmail.com

-I am an astronomer using space-based X-ray and UV observations to investigate the inner regions around supermassive black holes.
-I have the privilege to use data from large telescopes such as XMM-Newton and the Hubble Space Telescope, pinpointing distant sources in the Universe that show interesting characteristics, and studying their physics using the knowledge that we have collectively gained here on Earth.
+I have the privilege to routinely use data collected by large X-ray telescopes such as XMM-Newton to investigate the inner regions around cosmic black holes, pinpointing distant sources in the Universe that show interesting characteristics, and studying their physics using the knowledge that we have collectively gained here on Earth.

-It is immensely humbling and gratifying to live a life with such privileges, and to be a living bridge between the vast knowledge that is in the Universe and our little planet.
+It is immensely humbling and gratifying to live a life with such privileges, and to be a living bridge between the vast knowledge that is in the Universe and our little beautiful blue planet.
+I spend a good part of my time in Cosmic Awe.

-I am the product of a generation of humans who were able to widen so much their horizons on the Universe in such a short time: it seems surreal to live in an epoch which feels at the verge of a global collapse — but it is real.
-We – humans, in general – seem to have severely lost our way here on Earth, and a global perception of our position in the Cosmos is definitely missing.
-Perhaps by sharing a bit of the knowledge that I have gained in this short terrestrial life, someone might feel inspired in widening their horizons as well, and to get to see all the other humans for what they truly are: fellows who share with each other a very short life on a unique, and uniquely beautiful, planet: planet Earth.
+I am the product of a generation of humans who were able to widen so much their horizons on the Universe in such a short time.
+It seems surreal to live in an epoch that feels at the verge of a global collapse, but that is real.
+We — humans, in general — seem to have severely lost our way here on Earth; we live most of our time as if we were disconnected from her.
+A global perception of our position in the Cosmos is missing.
+Perhaps by sharing a bit of the knowledge that I have gained in this short terrestrial life, someone might feel inspired to widen their horizons as well and to get to see all the other humans for what they truly are: fellows who share with each other a very short and often difficult life on a unique and uniquely beautiful planet, able to protect us all from the perils of the Cosmos: planet Earth.

 We all share the same planet.